ant-design/ant-design/components/list/demo/infinite-virtualized-load.md

 ## en-US

-The example of infinite & virtualized load with [react-virtualized](https://github.com/bvaughn/react-virtualized). [learn more](https://blog.jscrambler.com/optimizing-react-rendering-through-virtualization/)
+The example of infinite & virtualized load with [react-virtualized](https://github.com/bvaughn/react-virtualized).
+[Learned more](https://blog.jscrambler.com/optimizing-react-rendering-through-virtualization/)

 `virtualized` is a technology which use to mount big data, to reducing the render dom witch not visible.